nicokimmel/shadowcast-electron/README.md

 # genkiarcade-electron
-Shows the output of the ShadowCast by Genki. 🎮
+Shows the output of ShadowCast by Genki. 🎮

 ## Use cases